NikolaiRadke/Noko/README.md

 |       Source documents for Scribus with all illustrations and fonts.
 |
 ├── mp3/
-|   Voiceset for NOKO in german.
+|   Voiceset for NOKO in German.
 English needed?
 Contribute!
 |
 ├── schematics/
 |   schematics for the NOKO modules.